John-Brandon/Beach_Poo_Bot/README.md

 So...
 If you're lazy like me and already have too many tabs open in you browser, you develop a helper bot to automatically relay updated conditions: <a href="https://twitter.com/BeachPooBot" target="_blank">@BeachPooBot</a> was born into the wild on 2016-03-19 14:05:37 (local time), in Pacifica, CA. It has been downloading and processing publically available data daily since then -- tweeting updated fecal counts and sewer overflow alerts for San Francisco.

+The list of locations that Poo Bot tweets is determined in part by follower feedback and requests on Twitter.
+The original list only contained several surfing locations along Ocean Beach, but has since been expanded to include areas inside the bay that are popular with kite-boarders and that bunch of crazy-impressive SF Bay swimmers.

 At this stage in Poo Bot's life cycle, the Twitter account's following has expanded to more than 100 accounts.
 These followers include a diverse set of beach recreationalists, a relavent local government agency <a href="https://twitter.com/SFWater" target="_blank">@SFWater</a>, non governmental conservation groups like <a href="https://twitter.com/SFBaykeeper" target="_blank">@SFBaykeeper</a>, others interested generally in water quality, and even at one point, 'Ангелина' the sexy spam bot (had to report that one, and lose a follower.
 Sorry not sorry, 'Angelina').